firefly-iii/docs/docs/installation/ubuntu-18.04.rst

 Prepare the the server
 ~~~~~~~~~~~~~~~~~~~~~~

+These instructions will install Firefly III on Ubuntu 18.04.
+It includes setup for:

+- PHP 7.2
+- Nginx
+- MariaDB
+- Securing an Ubuntu server
+- Securing Maria DB
+- Let's Encrypt
+- Logrotate
+- Fail2Ban

 We will update and setup the default locale's on the server, and enable
 the auto security updates.
 I haven't seen any issues by enabling the
 auto security updates so far.
 In most cases you would want to review the